RickdeJager/stegseek/BUILD.md

 ```

 ## build tools
-You will also need the "autotools" suite of build tools.
-Depending on your distribution, these might be bundled in a single package (such as `build-essential` on Ubuntu).
-If there is not a bundle available, you should install the following tools:
+The project can be build using `cmake`.
+You will need the following tools:

 * make
 * g++
-* autoconf
+* cmake
 * git

 On Ubuntu, all of these packages can be installed using the following command:

 ```
-sudo apt install git autoconf build-essential
+sudo apt install git build-essential cmake
 ```

 ## Building Stegseek